danielsaidi/TagKit/README.md

 # TagKit

-TagKit is a library that makes it easy to use tags and slugify strings in Swift and SwiftUI.
+TagKit makes it easy to use tags and slugified strings in Swift and SwiftUI.

 <p align="center">
     <img src="https://github.com/danielsaidi/TagKit/releases/download/0.5.0/Demo.gif" width=450 />
 </p>

-You can slug and tag any type, customize the slug format, and use the built-in views to list and edit tags with ease.
+You can make any type implement ``Taggable`` and ``Slugifiable`` to manage tags and slugs.
+You can use ``TagList`` to list tags and ``TagToggleList`` to list tags that can be toggled on and off.